-Worship of Bast appears to have begun around the year 3200 BCE, during the second dynasty in northern Egypt and her city is Bubastis.
+Worship of Bast appears to have begun around 3200 BCE, during the second dynasty in northern Egypt, and her city is Bubastis.

-Cats were very sacred to ancient Egyptians and held high, honored positions in many households throughout the land.
-They even achieved the status of demi-gods in ancient Egypt and harming, or killing one, was punishable by death!
+Cats were sacred to ancient Egyptians and held high, honored positions in many households throughout the land.
+They even achieved the status of demi-gods in ancient Egypt, and harming, or killing one, was punishable by death!

-Bast was seen as a protectress by ancient Egyptians and was also the defender of pharaohs.
+Bast was seen as a protectress by ancient Egyptians and the defender of pharaohs.
 Bastet was the most honored feline deity in Ancient Egypt.

 6. Set the Betrayer!

-Set, Seth, Sutekh, Setesh or Seteh was the ancient Egyptian god of the desert, thunder, evil pain, and suffering.
-According to Egyptian mythology, Set was responsible for protecting Ra on his journey to the afterlife.
+Set, Seth, Sutekh, Setesh, or Seteh was the ancient Egyptian god of the desert, thunder, evil pain, and suffering.
+According to Egyptian mythology, Set protected Ra on his journey to the afterlife.

-Set was also the brother of Osiris who replaced Ra as the pharaoh of Egypt.
-As we have already mentioned, Set betrayed and killed his brother in order to take the position of pharaoh after Ra's death.
+Set was also the brother of Osiris, who replaced Ra as the pharaoh of Egypt.
+As we have already mentioned, Set betrayed and killed his brother to take the position of pharaoh after Ra's death.